Web Development with GoLang

 Understanding Middleware

 Middleware functions are essentially handlers that process requests before they reach the main handler functions.
 They can perform various tasks such as logging, authentication, and modifying request or response objects.
-Middleware functions typically follow a pattern where they take an http.Handler
+Middleware functions typically follow a pattern where they take an http.Handler as an argument and return another http.Handler.

 Basic Middleware Structure